 In the first video, we learn that the first step to having nice sounding harmonies is to build very easy melodies starting from only 1 note.
 This step is important because if the one-note melody doesn't sound right or pleasing to use then the accompanying chords will not sound right either.

 After we have a great melody we move to harmonizing that melody with only ONE note.
 This is important and contrary to how many beginning pianist are taught.
 Normally pianist are taught to play melody with right hand and chords in the left.However, this method results in a very textbook, choppy sound.
 In addition, In addition, no live performing pianist plays actually plays that way. *Keep in mind we are mostly harmonizing with Drop2 Major Chords for this lesson

 Instead of playing a melody with your right hand and chords with your left, discard that thinking altogether.
-Learn to play a melody with one hand and harmonize that melody with another note in your left hand.
-This is natural and intuitive for beginners
+Learn to harmonize a melody using the notes within a Drop 2 chord.
+The hands should exist as one unit, both complementing each other

 After we learn to harmonize with the melody with our left hand it is time to determine what chord Quality you want on each note.
 The diagram below shows each the chord that is paired with each note in the melody.

 In this second video we examine how to form various types of Drop 2 Chords, as well as multiple other ways to voice major chords